cjackson202/AOAI-FED-CIV-Workshop/README.md

 This repository contains examples for creating efficient large language model prompts and embedding applications.
 Specifically this repository includes:
 - 7 best practices for implementing prompt egineering in LLM applications.
-- 3 Python scripts that demonstrate how to use Azure OpenAI Embeddings to create embedding models.
+- 3 Python scripts that demonstrate how to use Azure OpenAI Embeddings to create embedding applications.

 The purpose of this workshop is to teach participants how to effectively utilize Prompt Egineering and Azure OpenAI Embeddings in Python.